Course overview

 See what it's like to study at our School of Arts & Creative Industries.

-We’re a member of the Association of Illustrators, giving you access to interactive talks, guidance on contracts and licensing, and your own discounted membership, equipping you with the tools to forge a successful career in industry or as a freelancer.
+5. Professional connections: we’re a member of the Association of Illustrators giving you access to interactive talks, guidance on contracts and licensing, your own discounted membership and the tools you need for a successful career in industry.

 Course details